 For more information, please contact Meagan at email@example.com or 403-431-0705 or read our frequently asked questions.

 About the Partnership:

-The Bow Valley Immigration Partnership (BVIP) is a collaborative community project that brings together people and organizations from Lake Louise, Banff, Canmore, western M.D. of Bighorn, and Kananaskis to improve immigrant integration and ensure the Bow Valley is a welcome community.
+The Bow Valley Immigration Partnership (BVIP) is a collaborative community project that brings together people and organizations from Lake Louise, Banff, Canmore, western M.D. of Bighorn, and Kananaskis to improve immigrant integration and ensure the Bow Valley is a welcoming community.